Video Game: Madagascar

 - Unnecessary Combat Roll: Mort and the penguins employ those.
 Unlike typical FPS usage, here it’s done offensively, being Mort’s only means of attack.

-- Use Your Head: One of Melville’s attacks is a headbutt, courtesy of his long neck.
+- Use Your Head: One of Melman’s attacks is a headbutt, courtesy of his long neck.
 When assembling the plane, he is even asked to hammer the nails in for several sections.